vas-dav/cherrytools/README.md

 # cherrytools
-My own package own different tools for progarmming in C
+My own package of different tools for progarmming in C